aminrj/aminrj.github.io/_posts/2026-05-23-ai-security-threat-modeling-production.md

 ### MCP / Tool Ecosystem

 - [ ] MCP server inventory complete (no shadow MCP)
-- [ ] mcp-scan run before any new server installation
+- [ ] Snyk Agent Scan run before any new server installation
 - [ ] Tool descriptions hash-verified at every reconnection
 - [ ] No MCP server has shell execution unless strictly required
 - [ ] No MCP server has cloud credentials in plaintext configuration